Judicial Appointments Committee

 The President shall be entitled to elect a Judge or a Magistrate exclusively from the names of the three candidates transmitted by the Committee which names of the three candidates shall be made public in the President’s decision;

-The Committee sets out its own Rules and Guidelines for the Expression of Interests.
+The Committee sets out its own Rules and Guidelines for the Expression of Interests

-The Committee also sets out its own Guidelines on Good Character.
+The Committee also sets out its own Guidelines on Good Character

-A Personal Questionnaire and an Authorisation and Consent Form is also drawn up by the Committee and should be filled in and sent to the Committee by whoever chooses to register his expression of interest with the said Committee.
+Personal Questionnaire and an Authorisation and Consent Form is also drawn up by the Committee and should be filled in and sent to the Committee by whoever chooses to register his expression of interest with the said Committee.